isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-configuration.md

 As seções a seguir descrevem como configurar vários aspectos do Dispatcher.

-## Suporte para ipv 4 e ipv 6 {#support-for-ipv-and-ipv}
+## Support for IPv4 and IPv6 {#support-for-ipv-and-ipv}

 Todos os elementos do AEM e do Dispatcher podem ser instalados em redes ipv 4 e ipv 6.
-Consulte [IPV 4 e IPV 6](https://helpx.adobe.com/experience-manager/6-3/sites/deploying/using/technical-requirements.html#AdditionalPlatformNotes).
+See [IPV4 and IPV6](https://helpx.adobe.com/experience-manager/6-3/sites/deploying/using/technical-requirements.html#AdditionalPlatformNotes).

-## Arquivos de configuração do Dispatcher {#dispatcher-configuration-files}
+## Dispatcher Configuration Files {#dispatcher-configuration-files}

-Por padrão, a configuração do Dispatcher é armazenada no arquivo `dispatcher.any` de texto, embora você possa alterar o nome e o local desse arquivo durante a instalação.
+By default the Dispatcher configuration is stored in the `dispatcher.any` text file, though you can change the name and location of this file during installation.

 O arquivo de configuração contém uma série de propriedades de valor único ou de vários valores que controlam o comportamento do Dispatcher:

-* Os nomes das propriedades recebem um prefixo em diante `/`.
+* Property names are prefixed with a forward slash `/`.
-* Propriedades de diversos valores incluem itens filhos usando chaves `{ }`.
+* Multi-valued properties enclose child items using braces `{ }`.

 Uma configuração de exemplo está estruturada da seguinte maneira: